ingkebil/development/scrum/Definition of Done Team <team name>.md

 * redefining interfaces

 1) see *defect fix/patch* and *minor update*, additionally:
-2) system or system integration passed
+2) system or system integration test passed
 3) an validation/acceptance test specification should be added to AM-systems, for accreditation purposes
 4) an implementation plan should be added to AM-systems, for accreditation purposes